AmrSaber/redirector/readme.md

   # Default: false
   refresh-on-miss: true

+# Auth schemas to be used with redirects
+auth:
+  # Basic auth is the only support type of auth for now
+  basic-auth:
+    # Schema name.
+Can be anything
+    some-auth:
+      # Basic auth realm.
+Can be anything.
+      # Default: "Restricted"
+      realm: "MyRealm"

+      # Users defined within this schema.
+Each of them must have a non-empty username and password
+      # username cannot repeat across all defined basic-auth schemas
+      users:
+        - username: user-1
+          password: 1234
+        - username: user-2
+          password: 5678

+    # You can have as many auth schemas as you want
+    some-other-auth:
+      realm: "MyRealm"
+      users:
+        - username: user-4
+          password: 1234
+        - username: user-5
+          password: 5678

 # Whether or not the application should send temp redirection, the application will send permanent redirection status if set to false
-# The browser will cache the result if the status is permanent redirect, resulting in faster redirection, but slower invalidation in case you changed redirection target
+# The browser will cache the result if the status is permanent redirect, resulting in faster redirection,
+# but slower invalidation in case you changed redirection target
-# Default: false
+# Default: true
-temp-redirect: true
+temp-redirect: false

 # The list of redirection rules
 redirects: